App-vNext/Polly/docs/chaos/result.md

 new ResiliencePipelineBuilder<HttpResponseMessage>().AddChaosResult(optionsWithResultGenerator);
 new ResiliencePipelineBuilder<HttpResponseMessage>().AddChaosResult(optionsOnBehaviorInjected);

-// There are also a couple of handy overloads to inject the chaos easily. new ResiliencePipelineBuilder<HttpResponseMessage>().AddChaosResult(0.1, () => new HttpResponseMessage(HttpStatusCode.TooManyRequests));
+// There are also a couple of handy overloads to inject the chaos easily new ResiliencePipelineBuilder<HttpResponseMessage>().AddChaosResult(0.1, () => new HttpResponseMessage(HttpStatusCode.TooManyRequests));
 ```
 <!-- endSnippet -->